• Skip to primary navigation

 Instructions

-• Preheat oven to 375 degrees Fahrenheit.
+• Preheat oven to 375℉.
 Lightly grease a 7x11 (or other 2 quart) baking dish and set aside.

 • In a large bowl, add all filling ingredients: sliced apples, raspberries, brown sugar, flour, vanilla, and cinnamon.
 Toss gently to combine.
 Pour filling into prepared dish and set aside.

-• In a separate bowl, add dry ingredients for your topping: flour, brown sugar, and cinnamon.
+• In a separate bowl, add dry topping ingredients: flour, brown sugar, and cinnamon.
 Stir to combine.
-Add melted butter and stir until combined.
+Add melted butter and stir until clumps form.
 Mixture will be thick and crumbly.
 Crumble the topping evenly over your filling.

-• Bake for 50-60 minutes, or until apples can easily be pierced through with a toothpick (or a fork).
-Allow to cool slightly before serving.
+• Bake, uncovered, for about 50-60 minutes, or until apples can easily be pierced through with a fork.
+Allow to cool for 30 minutes before serving.

 • Serve warm with a scoop of vanilla ice cream, dollop of whipped cream, or on its own.